THE EFFECTIVE DATE OF THIS NOTICE IS APRIL 21, 2017.

 Your PHI may be used and disclosed by your physician, counselor, program staff and others outside of our program that are involved in your care for the purpose of providing, coordinating, or managing your health care treatment and any related services.
 This includes coordination or management of your health care with a third party, consultation with other health care providers or referral to another provider for health care treatment.
 For example, your protected health care information may be provided to the state agency that referred you to our program to ensure that you are participating in treatment.
 In addition, we may disclose your protected health information from time to time to another physician or health care provider (such as a specialist or a laboratory) who, at the request of the program, becomes involved in your care.

-Payment.
-We will not use your PHI to obtain payment for your health care services without your written authorization.
-Examples of payment-related activities are: making a determination of eligibility or coverage for insurance benefits, processing claims with your insurance company, reviewing services provided to you to determine medical necessity, or undertaking utilization review activities.
+With your authorization, we may use and disclose protected health information about you so that we can receive payment for the treatment services provided to you.
+Your information may be used for making a determination of eligibility or coverage for insurance benefits, processing claims with your insurance company, reviewing services provided to you to determine medical necessity, to obtain payment for your services from Medicaid, insurance, or other sources or undertaking utilization review activities.

-Healthcare Operations.
-We may use or disclose, as needed, your PHI in order to support the business activities of our program including, but not limited to, quality assessment activities, employee review activities, training of students, licensing, and conducting or arranging for other business activities.
-For example, we may use a sign-in sheet at the registration desk where you will be asked to sign your name and indicate your physician or counselor.
+We may use or disclose, as needed your PHI in order to support the business activities of our program including, but not limited to, quality assessment activities, employee review activities, training of students, licensing, and conducting or arranging for other business activities.
+For example, we may use a sign-in sheet at the registration desk where you will be asked to sign your name and possibly provide other identifiable information.
 We may also call you by name in the waiting room when it is time for you to be seen.
-We may share your PHI with third parties that perform various business activities (for example, billing, typing or collections) for Haymarket Center, provided we have a written contract with the business that prohibits it from re-disclosing your PHI and requires it to safeguard the privacy of your PHI.
-We may contact you to remind you of your appointments or to provide information to you about treatment alternatives or other health-related benefits and services that may be of interest to you.
+We may share your PHI with third parties that perform various business activities (for example, billing, typing or collections) for Haymarket Center, provided we have a written Contract with the business that prohibits it from re—disclosing your PHI and requires it to safeguard the privacy of your PHI.

 (a) an Institution Review Board reviews and approves the research and a waiver to the authorization requirement;